Nditah/100-days-of-code/log.md

 **Today's Progress**: Today I learned about iterators and generators in Javascript and I built a simple dating app using these concepts.

-**Thoughts:** I had never come across iterators and generators before, I can definetely see a lot of use cases for them.
+**Thoughts:** I had never come across iterators and generators before, I can definitely see a lot of use cases for them.

 **Link to work:** [Dating App - Practicing Iterators and Generators](https://ecstatic-ardinghelli-da0f6c.netlify.app)